vmmr-d/connecting-to-a-sql-database-project-tutorial/README.md

 **👉 Please follow these steps on** [how to start a coding project](https://4geeks.com/lesson/how-to-start-a-project).

-Once Gitpod VSCode has finished opening you can go ahead and open the `problems.ipynb` file and start solving each exercise inside the notebook.
+Once Codespaces VSCode has finished opening you can go ahead and open the `app.py` file and start solving each exercise inside the notebook.

 ## 🚛 How to deliver this project